Pompeo Gabrielli: Early life and military career

 Back in Rome following Napoleon's defeat and the European Restoration, he joined again the Papal States' Army as a cavalry officer and was employed in police duties in the Papal Legations of Ferrara, Bologna and Romagna, where Carbonari were uprising.
-In 1825, with the rank of colonel of the Dragoons, he headed all the military forces deployed in the Legations, but refrained from taking too severe measures against the insurgents, rather seeking pacification by diplomatic means.
-In 1832 he was promoted general and assigned to administrative duties, and in 1841 he was appointed head of the Roman Civic Guard.
+In 1825, with the rank of colonel of the Dragoons, he headed all the military forces deployed in the Legations but refrained from taking too severe measures against the insurgents, rather seeking pacification by diplomatic means.
+In 1832 he was promoted to general and assigned to administrative duties, and in 1841 he was appointed head of the Roman Civic Guard.